HL7/cql/input/pages/02-authorsguide.md

 ### Context

 The context declaration defines the scope of data available to statements within the language.
-Models define the available contexts, including at least one context named [.id]#Unfiltered# that indicates that statements are not restricted to a particular context.
+Models define the available contexts, including at least one context named <span class="id">Unfiltered</span> that indicates that statements are not restricted to a particular context.
 Consider the following simplified information model:

 <a name="figure-2-a"></a>
 ![extracted-media/media/patient-practitioner-model](extracted-media/media/patient-practitioner-model.png)